BioMag/mtbi_meeg/README.md

 ```

 ## Analysis pipeline
 The data analysis is done using the scripts in the folder `src/analysis`.
 The aim is to use different classifiers (LR, LDA, SVM and RF) to differentiate between patients and controls.
+A file `subjects.txt` is expected in this folder

 The list of files is described below:
 - `01_read_processed_data.py`: Reads in EEG bandpower data from CSV files into a dataframe.
 The dataframe and the arguments used to run the script are added to a pickle object.